FelixSauer/dotfiles/README.md

 1. Detect the OS
 2. Install all packages via Homebrew (macOS) or apt + install scripts (Linux)
 3. Run `stow --restow` for each package listed in `packages.config`, skipping those not applicable to the current OS
-4. Install SDKMAN, TPM (Tmux Plugin Manager), and the `gh copilot` extension
+4. Install SDKMAN, TPM (Tmux Plugin Manager), and the `gh copilot` extension (if authenticated)
+5. Apply Ollama Modelfiles (if ollama is installed)

 The script is idempotent — safe to run multiple times.